itsqlia/2121-ig2-grundlagen-im-medialen-raum/README.md

 ### Special messages

 Sometimes you might want to know how many other users are currently connected to your topic on the mqtt server.
 You can receive this status information by listening to `'newUsersEvent'`.
+This event fires when the list changes.

 ```javascript
 socket.on('newUsersEvent', function (myID, myIndex, userList) {